-List of Publications, Letter of Support, Proposal Cover Letter, Facility form, Final/Interim Report, and Other are optional attachments and should be included where necessary.
-Please note guidance against these specific attachment types below, as to when submission is considered mandatory/appropriate.
+Proposal Cover Letter, Facility form, Final/Interim Report, Project Student Request and Other are optional attachments\ and should be included where necessary.

+\Please note guidance against these specific attachment types below, as to when submission is considered mandatory/appropriate.

-Important note: If you are unclear about whether you can include a specific attachment please contact SDCCollaboration@esrc.ukri.org for advice, as unrequested attachments can hinder the processing of your application.
+Important note: If you are unclear about whether you can include a specific attachment please contact LPIPs@ukri.org for advice, as unrequested attachments can hinder the processing of your application.
 ESRC reserves the right to return or reject proposals that include attachments not permitted on this call.

-Case for support (maximum of twelve sides of A4)
+Case for support (maximum of six sides of A4)

-This is the body of your research proposal.
-It must not exceed 12 sides and must include the following sections:
+This is the body of your proposal.
+It must not exceed six sides.